- About AADMD

 The NTG’s Educational Activities

 The NTG is engaging in an awareness campaign that involves a series of national and regional workshops and Webinar series, and distribution of public education materials.
 The NTG has organized workshops on the topic of dementia and intellectual disabilities (in 2012, workshops were held in Phoenix, Charlotte, Los Angeles, New Brunswick [NJ], and Chicago).
-In 2013 workshops have been held or are planned for Ontario, Canada, Bangor (ME), Richmond (VA), Baltimore (MD), Prince George (BC) and several other locations.
+In 2013 workshops were held in Ontario, Canada, Bangor (ME), Victoria and Prince George (BC) and several other locations.
+In 2014 a number of workshops will be held including Nashville (TN) and several other locations.
 NTG members are also involved in special presentations at the annual meetings of various national associations and organizations.
-The 2013 workshop schedule is available here.
+The 2014 workshop schedule is available here.

-A program of educational Webinars was run in March 2013 and will also run in May, 2013.
-For the Webinar schedule click here.
+A program of educational Webinars was held in both March and May, 2013.
+Another series in planned for the latter part of 2014.
+For the 2014 Webinar schedule click here.

-The NTG also has a promotional brochure and set of FAQs that promote awareness of dementia and of the activities of the NTG.
-NTG members have helped create informational materials that are being distributed both other organizations, such as the NDSS.
+The NTG also has a set of FAQs and a promotional brochure that promote awareness of dementia and of the activities of the NTG.
+NTG members have helped create informational materials that are being distributed by other organizations, such as the NDSS.
+Several educational videos (running about 20 minutes each) have also been posted on YouTube:

 Persons and organizations interested in organizing day-long or mini-workshops on dementia and intellectual disabilities conducted by the NTG can contact the NTG for further information.
-Contact Dr. Keller (email@example.com) or Dr. Janicki (firstname.lastname@example.org).
+Contact Seth Keller (firstname.lastname@example.org) or Matthew Janicki (email@example.com).

 NTG Current Activities